softgrass/govee-api-ble/README.md

 This can easily be found by doing `hcitool scan` on a Raspberry Pi or by looking in your settings on the Govee app

-To other devices, the strip will most likely be named ihoment-h6127 since that is the manufacturer's old name.
+To other devices, the strip will most likely be named ihoment-hXXXX (with XXXX being the model number) since that is the manufacturer's old name.

 To initialize an object, add to your code:
 ```python